Hypercubers/dev.hypercubing.xyz/docs/internals/2-pga.md

 # Projective GA

-Vanilla geometric algebra gives us the tools to represent vectors, planes, etc. that intersect the origin, and rotations/reflections around the origin.
-Projective geometric algebra adds a new basis vector $w$, and uses it to represent points, lines, and planes _anywhere_ in Euclidean space[^projective], and any isometry of Euclidean space.
+VGA gives us the tools to represent vectors, planes, etc. that intersect the origin, and rotations/reflections around the origin. **PGA** (**Projective Geometric Algebra**) adds a new basis vector $w$, and uses it to represent points, lines, and planes _anywhere_ in Euclidean space[^projective], and any isometry of Euclidean space.

 [^projective]: Actually, anywhere in _projective space_, which is a superset of Euclidean space!